delete-44/website/collections/_blog-posts/04-rails-with-vue-updating-rails-data.md

 date: 2020-03-03
 layout: post
 image: https://placekitten.com/1920/1920
-custom_excerpt: This is intended to be a guide to updating Rails data using an inline table editor made with Vue
+custom_excerpt: This is the third installment in a series, covering updating Rails data using an inline table editor made with Vue
 ---

 #### This tutorial assumes you have read the previous articles, starting from [here](/blog-posts/02-rails-with-vue-your-first-component.html).
 If you want to skip straight to this step, pick up a copy of the code you'll need from [this](https://github.com/ctrlaltdelete44/vue-test-app/tree/chp-2) repo